 We all have that one friend that seems to somehow manage to down thirty five standard drinks and still manages to hold them selves together, walk down the street and easily get let into the next establishment.
-We also have that friend that after three pre mixed lolly waters is urinating in public, vomiting out the window of a taxi as it crosses the Harbour bridge and can’t stand before a security personnel without swaying from side to side.
+We also have that friend that after three pre mixed lolly waters is urinating in public, vomiting out the window of a taxi as it crosses the Harbour Bridge and can’t stand before security personnel without swaying from side to side.

-Many dispute the limits placed on drivers for BAC (Blood Alcohol content) but the facts out smart any of your mates who think they know better.
+Many dispute the limits placed on drivers for BAC (Blood Alcohol Content) but the facts outsmart any of your mates who think they know better.

 What does alcohol do to your brain?

 Its primary school basics that the brain runs the human body, if you need more information on this you are outside of my ability to help you.
 According to the site drinkwise.org.au even one drink causes the following to occur for all users.

 - Drinking lowers you inhibitions.
 Alcohol depresses the cerebral cortex of the brain, which in turn slows down the way the brain processes information.
 This will decrease your inhibitions, and make it difficult to think clearly.